fschueler/systemml/src/main/scala/org/apache/sysml/api/linalg/README.md

 }
 ```

 `App` objects in Scala don't need a `main`-method and can be directly executed from within the IDE.
 The function `parallelize` takes our Scala code and converts it into DML code.
 It then wraps everything inside an instance of the class `SystemMLAlgorithm[T]` and returns it.
 The type parameter `T` will be the type of the returned values inside the `parallelize` block.
-To make it more concrete, let's consider a simple example:
+To make it more concrete, let's consider a simple example.
+To be able to run the algorithm on Spark we also have to create a `SparkContext` and initialize the `MLContext` to be able to communicate with SystemML.

 ```scala
 package org.apache.sysml.examples